bugbiteme/vm-ossm-dev/README.md

 1. Service Mesh has been installed and control plane has been deployed
 2. RHDH pipelines have been run to create the VM template with the backend app
 3. Ingress gateway has been set up `demo-gateway`
+4. web-puller is cofigured with `demo-vm-ossm` namespace (as in this file)

 ## Steps
 ### Create Namespace